jqwik-team/jqwik/BACKLOG.md

   - Add Arbitrary.describe() to optionally describe elements in sample output
   - Find syntax to use provider methods for subtypes, e.g. @ForAll List<@ProvidedBy("myString") String> aList
   - functions/methods (whose output parameter can be generated)
-  - frequency: pairs of generator and frequency weight
   - mutate: like map, but with a random parameter added, see mutate in QuickTheories
   - Recursive generators, like in http://propertesting.com/book_custom_generators.html#_recursive_generators